dotnet/cli/Documentation/general/tab-completion.md

 Telemetry
 --------------
-The .NET Core tools collect usage data in order to improve your experience.
+The .NET Core tools can collect usage data in order to improve your experience.
 The data is anonymous and does not include command-line arguments.
 The data is collected by Microsoft and shared with the community.
-You can opt out of telemetry by setting a DOTNET_CLI_TELEMETRY_OPTOUT environment variable to 1 using your favorite shell.
+You can opt in on telemetry by setting a DOTNET_CLI_TELEMETRY_OPTIN environment variable to 1 using your favorite shell.
 You can read more about .NET Core tools telemetry @ https://aka.ms/dotnet-cli-telemetry.

 Configuring...